sumonece15/Dart-Programs/Dart_Variable/Dart Variable2/README.md

 </p>

 <p align="justify">
 In summary, this program combines the first name and last name strings and prints the full name to the console.
-The output is:
+The output is: Sumon Hossain
 </p>